Bug Bounty Program

 Reporting Process

-If you believe you have found a security vulnerability in any CleanShot product, or have any questions or suggestions to this policy, please contact us at security@cleanshot.com.
+If you believe you have found a security vulnerability in any CleanShot product, or have any questions or suggestions about this policy, please contact us at security@cleanshot.com.

 Thank you for helping us keep CleanShot safe!